Deadpool-11/Flutter_calculator_Project/README.md

 I is made using the framework by flutter.
 And verified its functioning on android simulator.

+Also note that you have to swipe to lowest to get option for getting history.

 ## List of Technologies and frameworks used
 This uses multiple technologies:
 1. Programming Language: Dart